kubedb/docs/docs/guides/memcached/cli/cli.md

 ## Next Steps

 - Learn how to use KubeDB to run a Memcached server [here](/docs/guides/memcached/README.md).
+- Learn how to use custom configuration in Memcached with KubeDB [here](/docs/guides/memcached/custom-configuration/using-config-file.md)
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).